Characters of the Marvel Cinematic Universe: A–L: Aaron Davis

 Aaron Davis (portrayed by Donald Glover) is a low-level criminal with a sense of morality.
 He attempts to buy high-tech firearms from Herman Schultz and Jackson Brice, only to be interrupted by Spider-Man.
-The hero later confronts Davis, webs his hand to his car, and questions him regarding Adrian Toomes' plans.
+The hero later confronts Davis, webs his hand to his car, and questions him regarding Adrian Toomes's plans.
 Davis gives information about a sale with his former acquaintance Mac Gargan, and admits to wanting to keep the weapons off the streets to protect his nephew.
 Spider-Man leaves Davis trapped.